hanaaden/JS-Tutorial/Chapter1/ReadMe.md

 # this is you chapter
-your notes and you code examples goes there AtkTheDeveloper
+your notes and your code examples goes there AtkTheDeveloper Got it.